-If the light turns on, then your sensor is just fine, if not then it’s either your batteries or your sensor need to be fixed.
+If the light turns on, then your sensor is just fine, if not then it’s either your batteries or your sensor needs to be fixed.

 8. Dead Batteries

-People tend to forget that their solar light’s rechargeable batteries have a lifespan of 1000 charges (roughly 3 years).
+People tend to forget that their solar light’s rechargeable batteries have a lifespan of less than 1000 charges (roughly 3 years).

 During this period your batteries’ charging capability will gradually decrease till they become totally faulty.

 How to know if your solar light’s battery is losing its capability?

 Well, you can easily tell if you notice a big decrease in your solar light’s runtime.

 For example, if the first time you operate your solar light it used to work for 10 hours and now it can only work for 5 hours even after a good sunny day.